Sophie-onbelet/TA-qualification-assignment/README.md

 TC15.
 Remove account<br />

 **Scenario 4.
 Check performance of the website**<br />
 To execute proper load and stress test, you need to automate those tests.
+A good performance of the website is important for the user experience on the website.
+Therefore this is important to automate.

 Test cases <br />
 TC1.
 Open the homepage<br />